 Take a look at the photo here.

 The surroundings of the tunnel look good don’t they?
 The rock faces look very believable and the stonework for the tunnel entrance is nicely done.

 But look carefully and you’ll see the problem.

 For whatever reason, the model makers left the construction of the mountain/hill exposed inside the tunnel.
 Look in the photo and you can just about see the building fabric but it’s a lot more evident when you’re up close.

 It spoils the look and wastes all the effort spent on the exterior…

 And don’t for a second believe the darkness of the tunnel will be your ally and conceal the building fabric.
 The light from around the entrance will illuminate the insides for further than you’d expect.
 Even the darkness will not be dark and viewers WILL BE able to see the tunnel sides for several inches after the entrance as is apparent in the photo above.

 Here’s How To Do It

-I cut a simple arch to the shape and size of my eventual tunnel entrance in card and position this while constructing the tunnel so I judge how far in the light will travel into the tunnel and know how far the card walls need to reach.
+I cut a simple cardboard arch to the shape and size of my eventual tunnel entrance in card and position this while constructing the tunnel so I can judge how far the light will travel into the tunnel and know how far the card walls need to reach.

 Fixing card to walls can be difficult where tunnels curve so I tend to cut the card into narrow strips and apply it in steps along the tunnel.